arjuncnair/HelloWorld/ReadMe.txt

-This is a Sample Git Project to made to Learn and Work on GIT.
+This is a Sample Git Project made to Learn and Work on GIT.